“Nail Tints” Are The Minimalist’s Answer To Healthy, Glossy Nails

 What are the best nail tints?

-Nail tints are emerging as a category to watch, but there is one in particular product that most manicurists swear by: Dior Nail Glow.
-Streets herself raves about it thanks to its effortless ability to impart a pretty veil of pink color.
+Nail tints are emerging as a category to watch, but there is one in particular product that most manicurists swear by: Dior Nail Glow, £27.
+Streets herself raves about it thanks to its effortless ability to impart a pretty veil of pink colour.
 Likewise, top nail artists such as Harriet Westmoreland and Julia Diogo are also fans of the cult nail tint, which complements all skin tones and nail shapes.

 AdvertisementADVERTISEMENT

+For a more budget-friendly option, Streets recommends the Nails.
+Inc Glowing My Way Nail Perfector, £9.
+“It’s a similar pretty, pink, sheer shade and it gives nails a beautiful shine,” says Streets.
+She recommends layering a couple of coats if you want a more intense colour, or just one if you want to make your nails look “done” in a rush.

 If you like to switch up your nails often, then Manucurist’s new extended Active Range offers a wardrobe of nail tints with different finishes and treatments depending on your nail needs.
-I love the Manucurist Active Glow Blueberry, for a subtle pink-jelly manicure, and the Manucurist Active Smooth, which helps to minimize ridges and texture while creating an almost pared-back, milky manicure effect.
+I love the Manucurist Active Glow Blueberry, £16, for a subtle pink-jelly manicure, and the Manucurist Active Smooth, £16, which helps to minimise ridges and texture while creating an almost pared-back, milky manicure effect.